WoldringLabMSU/Sequence_Fitness_Prediction/README.md

 - modlamp
 - Optuna

-  Note: The required functions such as classification and regression combined with sampling methods, sequence represention concatenation or voting, etc. are in the main file called as module_seq.py
+  Note: The required functions such as classification and regression combined with sampling methods, sequence represention concatenation, etc. are in the main file called as Seq.py